Home / Coffee knowledge / 8 simple sensory exercises for at home: Your path to the perfect coffee experience

 Bitter alternatives

 If you don't want to chew on lemon peel, try bitter salads like chicory or sugarloaf, artichokes, or drinks like beer, gin, or tonic.
-A slice of lemon in tonic is already the supreme discipline for discovering acidity and bitterness at the same time.
+A slice of lemon in tonic is the premium way to discover acidity and bitterness at the same time.

 Chicory